Everything You Need to Know About Claims Denials: Causes, Prevention, ANSI Codes & More

 - The coding is incorrect or has errors, such as a missing modifier, unsupported level selection, or invalid diagnosis.

-- CPT codes were billed together that should not be submitted at the same time due to NCCI (National Correct Coding Initiative) edits.
+- Coders billed CPT codes together that should not be submitted at the same time due to NCCI (National Correct Coding Initiative) edits.

 - The coder, software scrubber, or EHR system has not been updated on a recent update or edit that affected correct coding.